OktaEdu/es-delivery-ci4d-lab-guide/ci4d-lab-guide.md

 The Enrollment Form will appear during Self-Service Registation

-1. Click the `← Back to Profile Enrollment Policy` link at the top of the page.
+1. Click the `Back to Profile Enrollment Policy` link at the top of the page.

 2. Scroll down to the **Profile enrollment form** section.